Steady German inflation could prop up euro zone rate

 BERLIN Annual inflation in Europe's largest economy rose more than expected in September, data showed on Monday, potentially helping to keep euro zone rate stable, but remained low enough to keep pressure on the European Central Bank to revive the euro zone economy.

-Other recent data has shown Spanish EU-harmonised consumer prices falling by 0.3 percent year-on-year in September compared with a previous 0.5 percent drop.
+Other recent data has shown Spanish EU-harmonized consumer prices falling by 0.3 percent year-on-year in September compared with a previous 0.5 percent drop.
 Belgium saw deflation for the first time since November 2009.

 "Together with the slight easing of price falls in Spain ...
 September euro zone inflation may also hold stable at 0.4 percent when it is published tomorrow," said Christian Schulz, senior economist at Berenberg Bank.